emacs-lang-dev/spec/README.md

 > Example: if type is `point` and fn is `x`, `(pt.x)` is de-sugared into `(point-x)`.

 For interface types, virtual function call is generated.

+# Packages

+All symbols are associated to some package, and exactly one package.

+Files that follow `pkgname~filename` pattern define symbols for `pkgname`.
+Other files and code inside buffers that are not bound to any file define symbols for the global package.

+All files that are intended to be loaded by the Emacs when `import` is met should be under lookup path list.
+Every such path is scanned for filenames.
+This filename knowledge is later used to do a lazy package loading when it is required for first time.

+**TODO**: define how circular dependencies are handled.

 # Compilation